-From 1st December all new tenancies will be Private Residential Tenancies.
-Landlords beginning a Private Residential Tenancy will have the option to use a model lease drawn up by the Scottish Government.
+Since the change all new tenancies have been Private Residential Tenancies.
+Landlords beginning a Private Residential Tenancy have the option to use a model lease drawn up by the Scottish Government.
 The model lease has optional and discretionary clauses; landlords can remove or alter the discretionary clauses to meet their needs.
 The PRT will have no pre-tenancy notices, further simplifying the lease paperwork.

 2. Lease Dates

 Unlike Short Assured Tenancies, which had an end date and a minimum term of 6 months, a PRT has a start date only, so there is no set term for the tenancy.
 Removing the minimum term means that tenants can serve notice at any point from the start date of the tenancy.
 This gives tenants increased flexibility and security of tenure.